ciceroOslo/simpleH2/README.md

 * co_file2: CEDS 2021 CO-file used when ceds 2021 is not used

 In the run to calculate concentrations or isotope value, you can choose to run with **const_oh** = 1 and a constant value, or a varrying oh-value by setting this parameter to zero (this is also the default behaviour).
 If oh is changing it will be read from the **path_oh** parameter path

+Branch updates
+Multiple year runs are run using the simpleH2 class module.
+Single year runs are run using the conc_calc and iso_calc functions.
+These contain the geological terms, absent in the simpleH2 class.
+These will be merged.